drhdev/rss2x/README.md

 python rss2x.py
 ```

+- The script will process each JSON configuration file in the `config/` directory in alphabetical order.
-- The script will check each configured RSS feed and post new entries to the corresponding Twitter/X accounts.
+- For each account, it will check the specified RSS feeds and post new entries as tweets containing only the link.
+- If the linked page has Twitter Cards enabled, the tweet will display a preview with the page title and other metadata.
 - Logs are written to `rss2x.log` in the project directory.
 - Use the `-v` or `--verbose` flag to enable verbose output in the console: